 This is what you will need to do:

 1. Check your local cities tree removal laws

 2. If your tree is exempt from needing a permit, you are safe to remove the tree.

 3. If your tree is protected and needs a permit, you will need to apply.

 Being successful in getting approval to remove a tree can be tricky.
 If it is a healthy tree, you will need a good excuse for why you are removing it.

-I have written a whole article covering good and bad excuses for wanting a tree removed and how to all but guarantee success in city approval for tree removal.
+I have written a whole article covering good and bad excuses for wanting a tree removed and how to guarantee success in city approval for tree removal.